Senior Resources » Hospice Care » Does Medicare or Medicaid Cover Hospice?

 Does Medicaid Cover Hospice?

-Yes, Medicaid does cover hospice care.
-Medicaid, the joint federal and state program that provides healthcare coverage for low-income individuals and families, includes a hospice benefit.
-Medicaid’s hospice benefits are similar to those that Medicare provides and offer comprehensive end-of-life care for individuals with a terminal illness.
+Yes, Medicaid does cover hospice care for terminally ill individuals.
+Medicaid’s hospice benefits are similar to those that Medicare provides, offering comprehensive end-of-life care for individuals with a terminal illness.

 Eligibility

 Eligibility for Medicaid hospice benefits varies by state.
 Individuals must meet both the state-specific criteria for Medicaid and the criteria for hospice care.
-Typically, patients must meet the following criteria:
+Typically, patients must meet the following requirements:

 • Must be enrolled in Medicaid.